sebdalgarno/northbeachconsulting-hugo/content/authors/admin/_index.md

 highlight_name: false
 ---

+I like to build web applications for interactive data visualization and data analysis.
+I use many tools to accomplish this (e.g. R,  Shiny, Javascript, Svelte, Mapbox, Mapbox GL, pancake.js, QGIS) and often work with spatial data.
+I am a skilled R programmer with experience building R packages, cleaning/tidying data and managing/creating SQLite and PostgreSQL databases.

-Seb Dalgarno is a PhD student at the Freshwater Fish Ecology lab at University of Northern British Columbia.
-His research interests include fish movement, acoustic telemetry, Bayesian inference and interactive data visualization.
-His consulting work focuses on web development (Shiny, web mapping), R package development and database management (SQLite, PostgreSQL).
+Outside of my consulting work, I am a PhD student in the Freshwater Fish Ecology lab at University of Northern British Columbia.
+My research involves the use of Bayesian inference to study fish movement from acoustic telemetry data.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.